 b) Web-Based Administration and Study Management: www.AssessmentCenter.net provides access for all PROMIS and Neuro-QoL instruments for web-based administration and study management.

-Effective September 1, 2016, all new studies will be notified of a change in policy.
-New studies initiated after December 31, 2016, will be charged an annual fee, and continuing studies that go beyond December 31, 2016, will be charged a reduced fee:
+New studies initiated after December 31, 2016, will be charged an annual fee.
+Continuing studies that go beyond December 31, 2016 will be charged a reduced fee.